Skip to content

 Handling Rate Limits

-import { SpooledClient, RateLimitError } from '@spooled-cloud/sdk';
+import { SpooledClient, RateLimitError } from '@spooled/sdk';

 const client = new SpooledClient({ apiKey: process.env.SPOOLED_API_KEY! });